Written by Erin Chamerlik, Nutrition Educator, MS, MT(ASCP)

 Sleep drives energy, focus, and sense of well-being and when sleep quality is poor, sixty-seven percent of people also report that their health is poor.

-The lack of adequate sleep (about seven to nine hours is needed per night) impacts hormone function and blood sugar metabolism.
-Hormones drive many aspects of our lives: how we sleep, how we feel, energy levels, mood, drive, muscle tone, and fat.
+The lack of adequate sleep, about seven to nine hours per night, adversely effects many aspects of our health.
+Lack of sleep also adversely effects hormone levels, metabolic functions and blood sugar metabolism.
+Hormones drive many aspects of our lives:

-Even one night of poor sleep results in a cascade of problems the next day.
+Even one night of poor sleep results in a cascade of metabolic and circadian rhythm problems the next day.
+The cycle.
+We feel it.

-• Insulin resistance – impaired ability to use insulin, leading to higher blood sugar levels.
+• Insulin resistance – is an impaired ability to use insulin.
+This leads to higher blood sugar levels.
 Insulin resistance is linked to an increased risk of obesity and diabetes.

 • Increased cravings for sugar

-Chronic partial sleep loss may increase the risk of obesity and weight gain.
+Chronic partial sleep loss increases the risk of obesity and weight gain

-This web of problems also includes an increase in cortisol levels.
+Other problems from lack of sleep also includes an increase in cortisol levels.
 Cortisol is known as the stress hormone.
-The four biggest causes of belly fat are eating a poor diet with sugar and processed carbohydrates, stress, lack of adequate restful sleep and lack of physical activity.
+The four biggest causes of belly fat are eating a poor diet with lots of sugar and processed carbohydrates, high stress, lack of adequate restful sleep and lack of physical activity.

 Do you battle unwanted belly fat, have listless libido or regularly experience trouble getting a good night’s sleep?